- About Breast Cancer

 Drinking alcohol does not mean you will automatically get breast cancer, it does mean your risk of developing it will be increased.
 The more alcohol you drink, the higher your chance of developing breast cancer at some point in your life.

 The Million Women Study, a study of 1.3 million women run by the University of Oxford, estimated that each additional alcoholic drink regularly consumed per day was associated with 11 additional breast cancers per 1000 women up to age 75 (5).

-Will avoiding alcohol prevent me getting breast cancer?
+Will avoiding alcohol prevent me from getting breast cancer?

 Drinking less alcohol will lower your risk of getting breast cancer, but even women who never drink any alcohol are still at risk of getting the disease.
 There are also lots of other risk factors which have an impact on our chances of getting breast cancer, some of which (like our age) are beyond our control.

 How can I reduce the amount of alcohol I drink?

 You can find alternatives such as mocktails and alcohol-free beer and wine, and getting into the habit of not drinking during the week.
 But don’t make up for it at the weekend by binge drinking.
 Over a short period of time, you’ll find your cravings and capacity for drinking will diminish.